tai-dang11/alphafold3/docs/training.md

 ```

 The data should be placed in the `/af3-dev/release_data/` directory.
 You can also download it to a different directory, but remember to modify the `DATA_ROOT_DIR` in [configs/configs_data.py](../configs/configs_data.py) correspondingly.
+Alternatively, you can set an environment variable "PROTENIX_DATA_ROOT_DIR" to specify the path.
 Data hierarchy after extraction is as follows:

   ```bash
   ├── components.v20240608.cif [408M] # ccd source file